tmaciazek/trijunction_mzm_braiding/README.md

 [src](https://github.com/tmaciazek/trijunction_mzm_braiding/tree/main/src):
 * [NN_training.py](https://github.com/tmaciazek/trijunction_mzm_braiding/blob/main/src/NN_training.py) -- The main code for optimising the exchange protocol using a neural net (for more details see the sections below).
+* [direct_grad.py](https://github.com/tmaciazek/trijunction_mzm_braiding/blob/main/src/direct_grad.py) -- The main code for optimising the exchange protocol using the direc gradient descent on the shuttle profile.
 * [tjunction_utils.py](https://github.com/tmaciazek/trijunction_mzm_braiding/blob/main/src/tjunction_utils.py) -- Utility functions used in the main code.
-This includes simulation of the quantum evolution and implementation of the Suzuki-Trotter and Onishi formulas (see the sections below for more details).
+This includes simulation of the quantum evolution and implementation of the Suzuki-Trotter and Onishi formulas (see the sections below for more details) as well as analytic calculation of the gradient of the quantum infidelity.
 * [dnn_utils.py](https://github.com/tmaciazek/trijunction_mzm_braiding/blob/main/src/dnn_utils.py) -- Utility functions for forwardprop and backprop in deep neural netork.
 * [src/models](https://github.com/tmaciazek/trijunction_mzm_braiding/tree/main/src/models): -- Weights of the neural net trained using University of Bristol HPC facilities.
 The model `harmonic_pretrained` outputs an exchnage process where the motion is harmonic.
 This is the starting point for further neural net optimisation with the cost function givan infidelity (see below for more details).
 The effect of training through 120 epochs is the model `harmoinc_trained_120EP'.
 * [src/profiles](https://github.com/tmaciazek/trijunction_mzm_braiding/tree/main/src/profiles): -- Folder containig the MZM exchange profiles after applying direct gradient descent.
 The file `direct_grad_harmonic_120EP_60steps` contains the results of 60 steps of the gradient descent applied to the output of the model `harmoinc_trained_120EP'.